Solutions of Yang-Mills theory in four-dimensional de Sitter space: Cosmic Yang--Mills fields

 Based on these, it is only natural to analyze the stability behaviour of such ``cosmic Yang--Mills fields" under generic linear perturbation of the Yang--Mills field equation.
 For the gauge-flation scenario such an analysis has been done before, but for the later scenario there only exits result for spin-$j{=}0$ case of these $SU(2)$ gauge fields \cite{Hosotani}.

 In light of this, we present here a complete stability analysis of these $SU(2)$ solutions in a closed FLRW universe.
 This analysis is in contrast with that of the guage-flation one where conformal invariance is broken; our homogeneous and isotropic gauge field would give rise to inhomogeneous Yang--Mills fields on flat FLRW spacetime.
 For the sake of simplicity we keep the background metric fixed in this perturbation analysis.
-While this does mean that our analysis is still partial, we can argue for the relevance of our analysis on at least two grounds: \begin{enumerate}[(a)] \item Because of the decoupling of the gauge fields with the metric in $4$-dimensional spacetime, the fluctuation of the latter does not affect the gauge field. \item The fluctuation of the gauge fields is too rapid for the evolution of the background metric and thus any non-conformal metric fluctuation would not have much of an effect on the gauge fields. \end{enumerate}
+While this does mean that our analysis is still partial, we can argue for the relevance of our analysis as follows: \begin{enumerate}[(a)] \item In $4$-dimensional spacetime, the gauge fields decouple with the background metric.
+Therefore, fluctuation of the latter does not affect the gauge fields of our theory. \item The fluctuation of the gauge fields is extremely rapid when compared to the evolution of the background metric and its subsequent fluctuations.
+The former, therefore, do not experience any significant effect due to such slow metric fluctuations. \end{enumerate}

 The only known family of finite-energy $SU(2)$ Yang-Mills field configuration on FLRW spacetime are obtained, in an efficient manner, by employing the following conformal correspondence between de Sitter space and the cylinder $\Ical\times S^3$ for $\Ical := (0,\pi)$.
 This conformal map arises via a temporal reparametrization and Weyl rescaling~\cite{Hosotani,Volkov,ILP17prl,Friedan},